 Subject to thin capitalisation rules, deductibility of controlled debt may be, in certain circumstances, restricted for Belarusian CIT purposes if:

-- it arises under the contract with a foreign shareholder (who directly or indirectly owns more than 20% of the Belarusian company), its related party, and
+- it arises under the contract with a foreign shareholder (who directly or indirectly owns more than 20% of the Belarusian company) or its related party, and

 - the amount of the controlled debt exceeds: